-The school's safeguarding arrangements are inspected by Ofsted Inspecting Safeguarding in early years, education, and skills settings.
+The school's safeguarding arrangements are inspected by Ofsted.

 Our core safeguarding principles are:

 - The school's responsibility to safeguard and promote the welfare of children is of paramount importance. - Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play. - Safer children make more successful learners. - Representatives of the school community will be involved in policy development and review. - Policies will be reviewed annually unless an incident or new legislation or guidance suggests the need for an interim review. - The school will work with other agencies and share information appropriately to ensure the safety and wellbeing of our students. - Actions will be taken in the best interests of the child.